Dzenly/tia/readme.md

 and provides API for work with ExtJs components.
 Xvfb is supported.

-*Note: since the 0.12.15 tia version - the minimum supported Node.js version is 6.10*
+*Note: since the 0.12.15 tia version - the minimal supported Node.js version is 6.10*

-The engine is in development stage, but well tested and ready to use.

 To don't blow up versions for now TIA is not following SEMVER rules.
 The 'patch' version part is changed at adding new functionality and bug fixes,